Managed SVN Hosting

 In Redmine, now open the desired project in which you want to integrate the repository.

 Now add a new repository.
 As the URL, enter the URL for the repository from the Subversion administration.
+For username and password, enter the previously created Redmine user.

 In the project tab "Repository" you will now see the integrated SVN.